PHart3/colimits-agda/README.md

   A stripped down version of Andrew Swan's [HoTT-Agda](https://github.com/awswan/HoTT-Agda/tree/agda-2.6.1-compatible) branch, with local changes for general lemmas we proved during the development.

-  It also includes a proof of the 2-coherence of the Suspension-Loop adjunction and some properties of homogeneous types (used for the proof of 2-coherence).
+  It also includes wild category theory, centered on 2-coherent left adjoints.
+We prove that such adjoints preserve colimits.
+  Moreover, we prove that the Suspension functor is a 2-coherent left adjoint to Loop-spaces, for which we develop some properties of homogeneous types.

   See `HoTT-Agda/README.md` for the license of the work inside this directory.